-Once you have researched the potential academic majors and professional fields based on the knowledge acquired through spontaneous and research, there are opportunities to gain some experience in the next step and to put your interests in the first place.
+Once you have researched the potential academic majors and professional fields based on the knowledge acquired through spontaneous research, there are opportunities to gain some experience in the next step and to put your interests in the first place.

 There are ways to do this on both the campus and off.
-The resources that you can access on the campus include academic major clubs and organizations, departmental internship programs, cooperative education programs, student organizations, and career centers provided by the Career Center as the process of career planning and development.
+The resources that you can access on the campus include academic major clubs and organizations, departmental internship programs, cooperative education programs, student organizations, and career centers provided by the Career Center in the process of career planning and development.

 These can be accessed in a career center and online line.
-Off-campus resources include informative interviews, work-shadows, networking, part-time and volunteer opportunities, and one of the 5 steps of career planning.
+Off-campus resources include informative interviews, work shadows, networking, part-time and volunteer opportunities, and one of the 5 steps of career planning.

 The more experience you get and the vastness of experience, your decision will be shared further as the career planning process 5 steps.